What is the ECCE App Challenge?

 The ECCE App Challenge is a coding competition held by Esri Canada to help promote innovation and creativity within the Centres of Excellence.
 Each year, teams of students at ECCE schools across Canada are tasked to create new and unique apps powered by Esri technology and open data to help address a problem related to a specific theme.

-The App Challenge for 2019 will take place between February 15th and March 29th.
+The App Challenge for 2020 will take place between February 14th and April 3rd.
 Teams at each school will be given one week to complete their apps, and to submit their source code accompanied by supporting documentation, team profiles, and a video sales pitch for their app.
-These will be assembled and hosted in a GitHub repository used by the ECCE to showcase the apps created by each team.
-You may view previous years’ entries linked from the ECCE GitHub account homepage.
-You can view the source code of each app submitted, and starting with the 2017 challenge, you can view profiles of teams, access their pitch videos via YouTube, and interact with live demos of their apps.
-The results of the 2019 competition will be posted here after all teams have completed the challenge by March 29th.
+These will be assembled and hosted in a GitHub repository used by the ECCE to showcase the apps created by each team, alongside previous years’ entries that may be viewed from the ECCE GitHub account homepage.
+You can view the source code of each app submitted, and starting with the 2017 challenge, you can view profiles of teams, access their video presentations via YouTube, and interact with live demos of their apps.